MetalMan1245/dolphin-context-convert-QOL-changes/README.md

 ## New Features

-- Easy installer
+- Easy installer.
-- Added batch conversion support
+- Added batch conversion support.
-- Added codec copy support for videos, if the new container supports the old video and audio formats, conversion should be relatively instant
+- Added codec copy support for videos, if the new container supports the old video and audio formats, conversion should be relatively instant.
-- Sequential processing with updated GUI, working cancel button, and per-conversion progress.
+- Sequential processing with updated GUI, working cancel button, per-conversion progress, and a few more codecs.
+- Handles multiple audio streams encoded into videos and multichannel audio files.
 - For a specific Davinci Resolve compatibility converter see my other project `https://github.com/MetalMan1245/DaVinci-Resolve-Video-Converter-for-Dolphin-File-Manager`

 ## Upcoming Features/Bugfixes

-- Multiple audio streams not supported
+None (feel free to submit an issue if there is something you would like)

 ## Disclaimers